Moritz Abraham

 Tree certificate from the JNF, May 1913

-This doesn't necessarily mean that Moritz considered immigration to Palestine.
+This does not necessarily mean that Moritz considered immigrating to Palestine.
 According to "Jews, Turks, Ottomans", by Avigdor Levy:

 "[...] little evidence to suggest that Turkish Zionists were very concerned by the emigration to Palestine". [...]
 Turkish Zionism tended to be more cultural than political.
 It was a search for a "national" identity at a time when other religious communities in the empire were asserting their own national identities."